KasperskyLab/hrtng/doc/msig.md

 Ida's flirt signatures depends a lot on a processor architecture and fails on an obfuscated code.
 Microcode signatures have no such limitation.
 It is applied on microcode during latest decompilation stage, when obfuscations possible gone.

-You can create MSIGs in "all at once" mode or "one by one" with selecting *"Create MSIG for the function"* in pseudocode context menu and then save them all by menu *"File/Produce file/Create MSIG file..."*.
+MSIGs can be created in "one by one" mode with selecting *"Create MSIG for the function"* in pseudocode context menu and then save them all by menu *"File/Produce file/Create MSIG file..."*.

 There are options of the "Create MSIG file" dialog:
  * All user named functions - functions will be re-decompiled for MSIG generation and MSIGs saved including those manually added